 Volunteers are more than just extra hands.
 They’re the hype squad and human megaphones that turn a simple event into real community impact.

 Here’s the thing: You shouldn’t just ‘find help.’
-Rather, you need to strategically match real humans to real needs in a way that feels clear, meaningful, and most important of all, doable.
+Rather, you need to strategically match real humans to real needs in a way that feels clear, meaningful, and, most importantly, doable.

 How to Select Spectacular Volunteers (What to Look For)